blbadger/blbadger.github.io/discontinuities.md

 A two dimensional curve's intersection with a line may be discontinuous as well.
 Why can't two dimensional continuous dynamical trajectories also be aperiodic?

 Smale introduced the horseshoe map to describe a common aperiodic attractor topology.
 This model maps a square into itself such that the surface is stretched, folded and then re-stretched over and over like a baker's dough.
 The horseshoe map is everywhere discontinuous as points arbitrarily close together to start are separated (the surface is stretched at each iteration and there are infinite iterations) such that there is a distance greater than some $e > 0$ between them.
 The process of folding prevents divergence to infinity.

+### Discontinuous maps may be aperiodic in 1 or more dimension